 - ADD LIQUIDS: Add broth and tomato sauce on top of vegetables and meat.
 DO NOT STIR.

-- PRESSURE COOK: Close lid and set valve to 'SEALING', then set PRESSURE OR MANUAL button on High for 5 minutes (use + or - buttons).
+- SET PRESSURE COOKER: Place lid on top of instant pot and set valve to 'SEALING', then set PRESSURE OR MANUAL button on High for 5 minutes (use + or – buttons).
 The Instant Pot will take about 10 minutes to come to pressure depending on size of pot before it starts the 5 minute cooking process.
-When finished (it will beep), do an 8 minute natural pressure release.
-Then release the remaining pressure by turning valve to VENT using a spoon (be careful as the steam may be quite strong from the pressure).
+When finished (it will beep), do an 8 minute natural release.
+Then quick release the remaining pressure by turning valve to VENT using a spoon (be careful as the steam may be quite strong from the pressure).
 When button drops, you can open the lid.

-- FINISH AND SERVE: Stir mixture.
+- FINISH AND SERVE: Give the cabbage and beef mixture a good stir.
 Taste and adjust seasonings.
 Add baby spinach if desired and stir 1 minute until wilted.
 The unstuffed cabbage rolls will thicken upon standing and even more in the fridge.
-Serve in bowls with a dollop of sour cream if you like and crusty warm bread for dipping.
+Serve in bowls (over white or brown rice if you like) with a dollop of sour cream or with crusty warm bread for dipping.